cacilhas/kodumaro/_source/posts/2023-06-10-writing-games.md

 - It’s **not no-code**.
 - It’s **not RAD**.

-Even so it’s really amusing, I usually have a lotta good time using GDevelop.
+Even so it’s really amusing, I usually have a lotta good time developing in GDevelop.

 I used to have a GDevelop game in Itch.io, [Get Out!][], however it has a very sad story: its code wasn’t published to any remote repository, and my hard disk